XimeraProject/ximeraExamples/README.md

         - base.tex file (basic usage implementation/info)
         - nesting.tex (demo/test for nesting behavior)
         - numbering.tex (demo/test for numbering scheme)

+# Creating a New Test File
+If you have determined a meaningful test case that has no appropriate test file, you can do one of two things;
+1) You should post the issue on the github issues tab of the example repo (**NOT** the ximeraLatex repo!) with a detailed explanation of what you need to test - make sure to highlight exactly the things that need to be tested that are not currently testable using the existing test files.
+In other words, make sure to include:
+    a) What is currently not able to be tested using existing test files.
+    b) What specifically you are trying to test overall (in the case that the part that is `untestable` is only a piece of what you are trying to test overall).
+    c) Why you are trying to test and/or what you are trying to change about Ximera that needs testing.
+2) Next - if you are able, you should make a branch of the main examples repo, and write your new test file.
+Once you have the new test file written (and tested) and think it is ready to be merged, submit a pull request with an explanation of what and how you are going about testing the thing you are submitting a new file for, along with a reference to the github issue in the examples repo that you submitted from part 1.
+This will allow another developer to quickly and easily review the file for submission and then merge it.
+    a) As a general rule, a different developer (than the author of the new file) should review/merge a new test file for safety.
+    b) New test files should be verified to make sure they are necessary, suitably succinct in their testing, and conform to the various naming and design requirements listed in this readme.
+    c) Once the merge has been completed, whomever reviewed the test file and merged the new test file into the master test repo *must* be the one to close the github issue.
+This will help with quickly referencing who did what if there are any issues later on or if someone needs to verify something (helps minimize digging through the commit history).

 # Non-Testable dtx Files Explained